Home

 Thousand Island Dressing

-As with many recipes, a Thousand Island Dressing Recipe has many variations.
+As with many recipes (if not most), a Thousand Island Dressing Recipe has many variations.

 This salad dressing is a variation of Russian salad dressing (which often contains yogurt and more chili sauce or ketchup).